zeel01/MonsterBlocks/readme.md

 The text such as "+17 to hit" and "Hit:  21 (2d10 + 10)" are rollables, and will directly roll 1d20+17, or 2d10+10 respectively.
 Feature recharges, likewise, can be clicked to roll a d6 and the chat card will indicate whether or not the roll was high enough to charge the ability.
 At this time, there isn't a semantic way to roll a save or skill that the creature is not proficient with, as these are not listed on the sheet.
-In this case, you can simply roll the corrisponding abillity check.
+In this case, you can simply roll the corresponding ability check.

 If you have Better Rolls installed, most rolls from this sheet will use BRs custom rolls.

 ### Q: When I use [insert creature] something displays wrong!
 **A**: Please let me know!
-I'm on the lookout for creatures that break the mold, so if you find something that doesn't work right plase report it and I'll try to figure out how to handle it.
+I'm on the lookout for creatures that break the mold, so if you find something that doesn't work right please report it and I'll try to figure out how to handle it.

 ### Q: Does Monster Blocks support Lair Actions?
 **A**: Yes!
 I have Lair Actions disabled by default, but you can configure this either by changing the default, or per-creature.